 Pipeline use is restricted to that which was originally approved.
 Changes in the use of an existing pipeline require advance approval by WSDOT.
-A new application could be required for any change in the originally approved facility, which may include:
+A new application could

-- Ownership (see 130.05, Utility Transfer of Ownership Acceptance of Assignment). - · Capacity, count, class of transmittants, or other quantitative data. - Increase or decrease in maximum working, test, and/or design pressures. - Change in capacity.
+- Capacity, count, class of transmittants, or other quantitative data. - · Increase or decrease in maximum working, test, and/or design pressures. - Change in capacity.